 Take note of when somebody suddenly drops off from the meeting due to poor connectivity.
 You can acknowledge them once they are back if you can.
 Keeping track of your guests is also important, so you do not accidentally spotlight participants who have fully lost connectivity.

 6. Avoid long speeches

 As a moderator, you understand the importance of keeping your statements concise.
-Always remember that the focus of the event is the discussion.
-Moderators are meant to facilitate, not dictate.
+Always remember that the focus of the virtual event is the discussion.
+Speakers are meant to facilitate, not dictate.
 They are tasked with orchestrating the conversation but should never take centre stage.

 A great moderator knows when to pause and allow others to speak.
-More importantly, a great moderator is a great listener.
-Always take the time to listen and refer back to what participants mentioned throughout the event.
+A better mediator is a great listener.
+Always take the time to listen and refer back to what participants mentioned throughout the virtual event.
 Sharing personal anecdotes is encouraged, but not in the form of long speeches or self-promotional presentations.

 7. Do not forget the program

 It is very easy to get carried away while talking, especially when a topic is interesting and sparks various thoughts and memories.
 This can sometimes result in guests going on for too long, taking over the entire discussion, or going off-topic.
 Make sure to control these situations and steer the conversation back to the main theme.
 Keeping track of time is extremely important, especially with virtual events.
 To make the most of the hour dedicated to the roundtable, make sure you tap on all the agenda questions.

 At the end of the virtual events, it is appropriate for the speaker to briefly summarise the main themes discussed and share some learning points.
 A good discussion does not end at the event but carries on afterwards.
 Encourage participants to keep in touch and continue sharing their thoughts on the topic on other channels.